CUH Logo

 What is its aim?

-To provide an overview of hepatitis B and links to more detailed resources.
+To provide information on hepatitis B and links to more detailed resources.

 What is hepatitis B?

-Hepatitis B is a virus that can cause liver inflammation and damage.
-Some patients (particularly adults) will have a self-resolving illness that is completely cleared by the immune system, whilst others (particularly children) develop long term infection.
+Hepatitis B is a virus that can cause liver inflammation and liver damage.
+Most patients (particularly adults) will have a self-resolving illness and the hepatitis B virus is completely cleared by the immune system, whilst others (particularly infants and children) can develop a long term chronic infection.

 How common is hepatitis B?